sergio11/lyric_wave_architecture/README.md

 ## Key Features
 - 🎵 **Melody Magic:** The integration with AudioCraft from Meta crafts melodies that perfectly match the lyrical sentiment, resulting in captivating musical compositions.

-- 🎤 **Voice Cloning:** Sona.ai Bark's voice cloning technology provides expressive and lifelike synthetic vocals, ensuring that your songs are beautifully sung.
+- 🎤 **Voice Cloning:** Suno-AI Bark's voice cloning technology provides expressive and lifelike synthetic vocals, ensuring that your songs are beautifully sung.

 - 🎶 **Harmonious Fusion:** We seamlessly blend AI-generated melodies and synthetic voices to produce harmonious MP3 tracks that offer a unique and immersive listening experience, capturing both the musical and lyrical essence.